jkmrto/website/content/about/_index.md

 <pre></pre>

-### Highlights

-Especially versed on Elixir Backend Development using OTP patterns, ETS cache, Phoenix framework with Channels and Ecto.
-Some of main libraries I have used are Cowboy, Poolboy and Distillery.

-I have often worked on Frontend development using Vanille Javascript, basic CSS and HTML and on the development of deploying scripts using Python or Bash.

-My main experience is related to MongoDB, writing aggregation queries.

 <pre></pre>

 ### [03/2017-Currently] Software Developer at Palmtree Statistics
-As a member of a little team of developers on charge of designing, developing and supporting some applications I have been involved in the full cycle of development of our products.
-My main tasks were related to this:
+As a member of a little team of developers on charge of designing, developing and supporting differente applications.
+I have been involved in the full cycle of development of our products.

-* Developing backend features mainly with Elixir.
-Using the Phoenix framework.

-* Using relational db as Mysql and Postgresql and no relational as Mongodb.

-* Deploying applications using Docker, Jenkins and Marathon.

-* Writing deploying script in Python and Bash

-* Adding front-end features with Elm and Javascript (ES6).

-* Solving issues of applications in production using Kibana stack.
+I have been developing from scratch projects and adding features in others mainly with Elixir using OTP patterns, ETS cache, Phoenix framework with Channels and Ecto.
+Some of main libraries I have used are Cowboy, Poolboy and Distillery.

+The environment consists in a microservices architecture with more than 20 app containerized in Dockers orchestrated by Kubernetes.

+Some of the main project I have worked on:

+* Analysis Project.
+This applicaction launches some Python analysis from Elixir when a trigger event happens.
+It requires to collect data from a RabbitMQ broadcast and save the data on ETS until the events happen.
+Using MongoDB to store the results.
+It includes the development of a simple client with Phoenix to expose the results.

+* Like/Dislike System.
+This functionality includes realtime statistics to evaluate the opinion per each day.

+* Analitics Service.
+Connecting to an external Api Rest to request some data analysis.

+* Database Data Exporter.
+Tool written in Python in charge of daily exporting and cleaning data from some internal database to an outside database, for later analysis.
+It allows to export data from Postgresql and MongoDB.

 <pre></pre>

 ### [09/2016-03/2017] Intern at Palmtree Statistics
-At my internship at Palmtree I learnt mainly about Python and Docker Development.
-I worked in the building of a testing sevice which consists in a MySQL database, an API Rest service, built with Flask in Python, where each app was contanrized in differents Dockers.
+At my internship at Palmtree I learnt mainly about Python and Docker development.
+I worked on the building of a testing sevice which consists in a MySQL database, an API Rest service, built with Flask in Python, where each app was contanarized in different Dockers.

 &nbsp;
 ## Education:
 <pre></pre>

-### MSc in Telecomunication Engineering  (2015 - 2017)
+### [09/2015-09/2017] MSc in Telecomunication Engineering  (2015 - 2017)

-As Master thesis I implemented a Convolution Neural Network based on VAE for MRI and PET images reconstruction.
-It was developed in Python and TensorFow.
+As Master thesis I implemented a Convolution Neural Network based on VAE (Variational Autoencoder) for MRI and PET images reconstruction.
+It was developed in Python and TensorFlow.

-### BSc in Telecommunications Enginering  (2011 - 2015)
+### [09/2011-09/2015] BSc in Telecommunications Enginering  (2011 - 2015)

+As Degree thesis I implemented a clustering algorithm in charge of identifying network traffic based on his package size.
+This project was developed in C.